RastreatorTeam/rastreator/README.md

 ### 7.2.
 Command mode

-This mode executes a Cypher sentence passed as a one-liner command.
+This mode executes a Cypher statement passed as a one-liner command.
 It eases programmatically integration with other tools.

 ```
 RastreatorTeam@localhost$ python3 rastreator.py command -h